cordt-sei/pointer-api/README.md

 ## Features

 - Identifies asset types (EVM, CW, NATIVE)
-- Checks whether an address / denom is a base asset or pointer
+- Checks whether an address/denom is a base asset or pointer
 - Retrieves associated pointer or pointee addresses
 - Supports multiple inputs for batch processing
 - Concurrent processing for large batches